 Getting started with planning your expedition can be a daunting thought but don’t worry, there’s plenty of advice and guidance here to make sure you don’t miss a thing.

 The first step on the road to expedition success starts with having a coherent proposal and a strong and organised student leader.
-When an expedition is one of a continuing series (e.g. Trinidad, Ecuador), it is common for the associated staff member to select the undergraduate leader.
+When an expedition is one of a continuing series (e.g. Trinidad, Egypt), it is common for the associated staff member to select the undergraduate leader.
 Alternatively, a potential leader may volunteer from among the membership of the previous year’s expedition and in this case, such a person should discuss their suitability with the Ex Soc President (Stewart White).
 Leading an expedition is a huge honour and privilege, and also a big responsibility.

 When a student (or students) wishes to propose a new expedition and is keen to act as leader, please discuss the suitability of the expedition with Stewart.White@glasgow.ac.uk in advance of the Ex Soc proposals meeting which usually takes place the first week of October.
-Find out more by clicking here.

 The proposals evening is your first opportunity to outline your hopes and dreams.
 In early October, you’ll have the chance to put together a short presentation highlighting the basic aims and logistics.
 These will likely change based on the make-up of your team, but this is your chance to inspire society members to apply.
 You’ll have to have application forms ready as you’ll likely have people beating down your door to apply.